 - Many vaguers believe that God exists, but they don’t do anything with that belief.
 If you can agree that God exists, that’s an excellent starting point for asking questions about origins, purpose and ethics (see below) which will force them to confront the implications of God’s existence for their own lives.

-Origins: where did the universe—and ourselves—come from?
+Origins: where did the universe—and we ourselves—come from?
 This is closely related to purpose, below—but of course, also to the question of the nature of reality.
 This makes it a good halfway point to use for getting at both those questions if necessary.
 But it is also an important question in its own right, particularly since it bears on both the origin of the universe (a key proof for God) and the origin of man (a key line of attack against Christianity).
 Some examples:

 - Atheists strongly promote a narrative where the “science is settled” that we arose by naturalistic evolution—random mutations being selected by environmental pressures.
 Although it’s easy to push back on this narrative by showing how it scuttles purpose and ethics (below), we can also ask difficult questions about how it got started—forcing the atheist to concede a sizeable leap of faith on the issue of abiogenesis.
 We can also take the question back a step and show that whatever one’s attitude to evolution, the question of the origin of the universe itself strongly favors a Christian explanation.